learn-co-students/devise_roles_lab-v-000/README.md

 3. Add authentication and authorization filters to your users controller.
 Ensure that only administrators can update or destroy users.
 4. Run `rails generate devise:views` to generate the views.

-Once you've reached this point, all the specs should be passing.
-For the next part, we'll create a `Post` model, which has different permissions for different user roles.
+Once you've reached this point, all the `User` specs should be passing.
+For the next part, we'll create a `Post` model, which has different permissions for different `User` roles.

-You will need to write specs for the `Post` model and controller.
+We've written one basic `Post` spec for you, but you will need to write additional specs for the `Post` model and controller.
 You can reference the feature and model specs for the `Users` controller to see how to write these.

 1. Create a `Post` model and migration.
 Posts have an owner and content.
 2. Create a posts controller.
 Ensure that it enforces the following requirements: